-- Depress the deck lift foot pedal (B) until it locks into the 5" (12,7 cm) position. - 2.
+- 1. While sitting in the operator's seat, press the deck lift foot pedal forward until it locks into the 5" (12,7 cm) position. - 2.
 Place the cutting height adjustment pin in the desired cutting height. - 3.
-Depress the deck lift foot pedal then push the lock lever (C) towards the right to release the lock. - 4.
-Release the deck lift foot pedal until it comes to rest against the cutting height adjustment pin.
+Press the deck lift pedal forward and then push the lock lever towards the right to release the lock.

+4. Slowly release the deck lift foot pedal until it comes to rest against the cutting height adjustment pin.